ECC General Education Assessment

 SLAAC

 The Student Learning Assessment and Advisory Committee (SLAAC) oversees matters relevant to institutional-level general education assessment at Elgin Community College.
 The Committee ensures that institutional level assessment reflects the current general education goals of the college.
-The committee meets the 2nd and 4th Tuesdays of the month.

-SLAAC Chair: Angelika Stachnik (Medical Imaging) SLAAC Vice-Chair: Kellen Bolt (English)
+SLAAC Faculty Co-Chair: Angelika Stachnik (Medical Imaging)